martinbogo/meshbbs/docs/user-guide/commands.md

 # Command Reference

-Complete reference for all MeshBBS commands available to users.
+Complete reference for all meshbbs commands available to users.

 ## Connection Commands